janrain/jump.android/README.md

 ### Upgrading to v5.0.1

-- The Janrain SDK now has dependencies on OKHttp.
-Follow the steps in **Eclipse_Import_Guide.md** or **IntelliJ_Import_Guide.md** no add the necessary Jars to your project.
+- The Janrain Mobile Libraries and Sample Code now has dependencies on OKHttp.
+Follow the steps in **Eclipse_Import_Guide.md** or
+**IntelliJ_Import_Guide.md** no add the necessary Jars to your project.

 Updating from 3.x to 4.0: